 Whilst studying the Bible, an individual has an opportunity to gain understanding of the Christian God and discover the words that have touched millions of hearts today.
 Many believers today treat the Bible respectfully as they acknowledge it as the word of God and a way of deepening their faith.

 When you begin to read the Bible, you might firstly be confused at the different abbreviations and numbers that are there.
-But no worries, the citations of the Bible are easy to understand once you recognize that the Bible is structured into sections.
+Yet, the citations of the Bible are easy to understand once you recognize how the Bible is separated into specific sections.

 To study the Bible, you have to firstly understand its organization.